 An event impacting a primary currency like the USD or EUR might lead traders to shift their investments to perceived safe-haven currencies such as the Japanese yen or Swiss franc due to heightened uncertainty.
 This chain of trader reactions showcases the interconnected nature of currency markets and the broad influence of geopolitical events.

-Moreover, the response of central banks to geopolitical upheavals through monetary policies aimed at stabilizing the currency also significantly influences trading strategies.
+Moreover, central banks’ response to geopolitical upheavals through monetary policies aimed at stabilizing the currency also significantly influences trading strategies.
 While higher interest rates are generally employed to attract foreign investment and bolster a country’s currency value, such policies might not yield the intended effect if the currency rapidly depreciates due to factors like civil unrest.

 Ultimately, geopolitical events induce volatility in forex markets, presenting increased trading opportunities and heightened risks.
 This volatility underscores the importance for traders to remain vigilant and well-informed about global events that could affect their trading strategies and outcomes.